-Beer Pioneers™ explores the history and evolution of craft beer in America, from Anchor Brewing and New Albion to Merchant du Vin and the Maltose Falcons.
-The documentary takes an in-depth look at the people, places and events behind the early craft beer renaissance and today's craft brewing revolution.
+Looking back at this special time in history, Beer Pioneers™ explores the history and evolution of craft brewing in North America and the United Kingdom, from the earliest pioneering ventures like: Anchor, Traquair House, the Campaign for Real Ale (CamRA), New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons, to the modern incarnations and spin-offs like micro-pubs, brewers guilds, brew-on-premises and beer hotels.
+The documentary takes an in-depth look at the people, places and events behind the early grassroots efforts of the good beer renaissance and today's thriving craft brewing revolution.

-Beer Pioneers reveals the story of the American craft brewing revolution unlike any other documentary to date.
-The final feature-length documentary will debut in late 2013 on the film festival circuit.
+Beer Pioneers™ reveals the behind-the-scenes story of the Craft Brewing Revolution unlike anyone has before.
+The final feature-length documentary will debut in 2016 and travel on the film festival circuit thereafter.

-It's about the beer.
+It's about the beer!

-|TRT:||Approx. 150 minutes|
+|TRT:||Approx. 180 minutes|

-|About:||Beer Pioneers is a documentary film about the history of craft beer in North America and the stories behind the resurgence of microbreweries as told by the pioneers themselves.|
+|About:||Beer Pioneers is a documentary film about the history of craft brewing in North America and in the U.K. as told by the Pioneers themselves.|

 |Written by:||Jay Sheveck|

-©1994-2013 Jay Sheveck, d/b/a Beer Guppy Multimedia.
+©1994-2015 Jay Sheveck, d/b/a Beer Guppy Multimedia.
 All Rights Reserved.

 ©1999 Jay Sheveck, d/b/a Earthbound Entertainment, Inc.

-™ "Beer Pioneers" and the alternate title "The American Craft Brewing Revolution" are trademarks of Beer Guppy Multimedia
+™ "Beer Pioneers" and the alternate title "The American Craft Brewing Revolution" herein are trademarks of Beer Guppy Multimedia

 WGAw Registered 1997, 1999, 2003, 2009